Username3533/WebAppllication/README.md

 -Mapped urls using django.url and app.url and made a template for a home page
 -Making pages: specify url pattern, write view function, write template
 -Created page templates and other pages that inherit from the base.html template
 -Created form for adding new topics by users
+-Added ability to edit posts